shenwei356/easy_qsub/README.md

 # easy_qsub

-Easily submiting PBS job with script template, avoid repeatedly editing PBS scripts.
+Easily submitting PBS job with script template, avoid repeatedly editing PBS scripts.

-Inspired by [qtask](https://github.com/mbreese/qtask), support for multiple input files is added (**See example 2)**.).
+Inspired by [qtask](https://github.com/mbreese/qtask), support for multiple input files is added (**See example 2), 3)**.).
 If "{}" appears in a command, it will be replaced with the current filename.
 Four formats are supported.
 For example, for a file named "/path/reads.fq.gz":